oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 If you wish to run the database outside Kubernetes, you need to create a way for containers running in pods in Kubernetes to see the database.
-This can be done by defining a Kubernetes service with no selector and associating it with an endpoint definition, as shown in the example below:
+This can be done by defining a Kubernetes Service with no selector and associating it with an endpoint definition, as shown in the example below:

 ```yaml